dirkwhoffmann/vAmiga/Documentation/Tutorials/Exploring.md

 The keys on the virtual keyboard can be clicked with either the left or the right mouse button:

+- **Left Button**

-- When the left moused button is used, the selected key is pushed down and automatically released after a short delay.
+  When the left moused button is used, the selected key is pushed down and automatically released after a short delay.
 Use this option if you wish to press a single key on the keyboard.

+- **Right button**

-- When the right mouse button is used, the selected key is permanently pushed down or permanently released if it was pushed down.
+  When the right mouse button is used, the selected key is permanently pushed down or permanently released if it was pushed down.
 Use this option if you want to press a specific key combination, e.g. the reset combination *Ctrl+Amiga+Amiga* as shown in the screenshot.

 As soon as a key is pressed with the left mouse button, the virtual keyboard disappears.
 However, it is also possible to open the virtual keyboard as a separate window that can reside next to the emulator window.
 To open the virtual keyboard as window, press *Cmd-K*, the key equivalent for the *Show...* item in the *Keyboard* menu.